wilburdonovan/javascriptCalculator/README.md

 Currently in implementation as of 13/4/16.

+Tasks left to complete:

+- The decimal to hexadecimal functionality needs to be implemented.
+- Implement hexadecimal to decimal conversion.

 Ideas for future potential functionality:

 - Allow conversion of real numbers up to 10 digits from radix